jdbren/lilac/README.md

 ```

 Now onto building the custom toolchain.
 There is a bit of bootstrapping
 since libgcc expects the system headers to be available.
+You have to
+clone the gcc, binutils, and newlib forks and switch to the lilac-os
+branch.
 ```bash
 # x86_64-lilac or i686-lilac
 export TARGET=x86_64-lilac